l1xnan/obsidian-better-export-pdf/README.md

 - 💥Support add PDF metadata from front matter
 - 🎇Export internal links within file
 - 🎈Export multiple Markdown files into one PDF file
+- ⌛Support exporting PDFs in any size, and can export all content onto a single page
 - ... ...

 ## Installation